-This brochure describes the benefits of Medical Mutual of Ohio under contract (CS 2957) between Medical Mutual of Ohio and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits Law.
-Customer care may be reached at 800-315-3144 TTY: 711) or through our website www.MedMutual.com/feds.
-The address for Medical Mutual's administrative office is:
+This brochure describes the benefits of Medical Mutual of Ohio under contract (CS 1182 PS) between Medical Mutual of Ohio (Medical Mutual) and the United States Office of Personnel Management, as authorized by Federal Employees Health Benefits (FEHB) law, as amended by the Postal Service Reform Act, which created the Postal Service Health Benefits (PSHB) Program.
+Customer service may be reached at 800-315-3144 TTY: 711 or through our website: www.MedMutual. com/PSHB.
+The address for Medical Mutual's administrative offices is:

-Medical Mutual of Ohio 100 American Road Cleveland OH 44144
+Medical Mutual of Ohio 100 American Road Cleveland, OH 44144